nchagti/neolatdracor/README.md

 ## General Information
 Neo-Latin Drama Corpus, dramatic texts in [TEI P5](https://tei-c.org/guidelines/p5/) format.
 Licenced under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).
-Edited by Julia Jennifer Beine (Ruhr University Bochum), maintained by Ingo Börner (University of Potsdam), Frank Fischer (Free University Berlin), and Carsten Milling (University of Potsdam).
+Edited by Julia Jennifer Beine (Ruhr University Bochum), maintained by Ingo Börner (University of Potsdam), Frank Fischer (Freie Universität Berlin), and Carsten Milling (University of Potsdam).
 The texts in the Neo-Latin Drama Corpus were encoded and contributed by different working groups.
 Legal responsibility lies with the editors of the subcorpora.
 The responsiblities and corpus details are documented below.

 ## Contributing Working Groups
 (in alphabetical order)